alexeyinkin/eb-1a/2-petition/README.md

 ## Step 9.
 Fill out the Forms

-A friendly reminder that nothing here is a legal advice.
+A friendly reminder that nothing here is legal advice.
 This is just how I did what I did.

 Some of these forms have changed since I filed them.